shinhugh/config/README.md

 ## File structure of project

 The location of a program's configurations is determined by whether they depend on the device and whether they depend on the theme.
+For example, Vim's configurations remain constant regardless of what device Vim is running on and what theme the device is using (because colors are determined by the terminal), whereas Hyprland's configurations will greatly vary according to both the device and the desired theme.

 The first directory in the path refers to the target device, and the second directory in the path refers to the target theme.
 The path is as such: